Why Schools Matter

 School districts are how many people start their home search and definitely affect the home prices and appreciation over time.
 Schools can vary widely in performance with regards to test scores etc… and people take that into account when choosing where they want to live.
 Therefore, they factor into the resale picture.

 This section of the site breaks down current statistics for Colorado Springs home prices by school district.
 If the thought of comparing all the different districts on your own is overwhelming, contact me and I can help with nice easy to understand summary reports.
 If you just want to see what is for sale, you can start looking at EVERY HOME listed for sale in Colorado Springs.

-Sales Volume By school district As OfThis graph shows you the dispersion of where people are spending their money in the MLS in 2018 and how it compares to last year.
-As you can see, spending varies widely based on area.
-People have spent about ($1,658,063) less on housing as of 2/1/2019 versus last year which is a -0.5% change and you can see where in the preceding graph.
+Sales Volume By school district As Of 12/31/2022This graph shows you the dispersion of where people are spending their money in this past year and how compares to the year prior.
+As you can see, spending varies widely in the different school districts.
+People have spent $-661,603,070 less on housing as of 12/31/2022 in the last 12 months versus the same period a year prior which is a -8.0% change and you can see where in the preceding graph.

 The red graph is this years spending and the black is last years spending broken out by volume for each area.
 The three letter codes you see are the MLS code for each of the different areas.
 I tried to use the full name to make it easier to read but the overlap accomplished just the opposite.

 Average Price By school district As Of 12/31/2022

 The following table shows you the average sale price in each MLS defined area as of 12/31/2022 along with the average sales price for that same period last year.
 You can click the name in and will be taken to the detailed report for that specific area.

 |Area||Average Price||Prior Year||Price Chg||Vol Chg|

 |11-Colorado Springs||$459 429||$420 189||9.3%||-10.0%|